cbfacademy/react-starter-files/first-react-app/docs/README.md

 ### Install Test Libraries

+1. Stop the React server by pressing `q` then `Enter`, or open a new terminal.

-1. Install Vitest and the React Testing Library as *dev dependencies*.
+2. Install Vitest and the React Testing Library as *dev dependencies*.
 A dev dependency is one that is only needed for the purposes of developing a library or application, but isn't required for deployment or execution.
 We install a dependency as dev only by using the `--save-dev` flag.

 ```shell
 npm install --save-dev jest-dom vitest @testing-library/jest-dom @testing-library/react
 ```

-2. Add a `test` script to the package.json file to allow easy execution of any defined tests.
+3. Add a `test` script to the package.json file to allow easy execution of any defined tests.

 ```json
 {